Interrupted Reaching Out Movement

 • protectors within the family

-Instead of freely receiving from the parents, the child begins giving emotionally upward in the system.
+Instead of freely receiving support, the child begins emotionally caring for or stabilizing the parent.

 This reversal may interrupt the natural flow between parent and child and later affect: